ConnorFriday-code/NoteGroupsProjectThree/README.md

 ![Updated code](readme_folder/bug-fixing/link-bug-7.png)

-Now, regardless if I use any of the remaining options in any combonation, the editor will save and display without breaking.
+Now, regardless if I use any of the remaining options in any combination, the editor will save and display without breaking.

 ![Test editor with all options](readme_folder/bug-fixing/link-bug-8.png)